framely/community/docs/README.md

     details: The same interaction logic should be shared between all the different languages, so that you can use people with entirely different skillsets for this.
     icon: /images/featureIcons/multi-language.svg
   - title: Fully Extensible
-    details: The chatbot defined on the Framely are generated into kotlin code, which makes it easy to integrate with any channel, support and services, take full advantage of java/kotlin ecosystem.
+    details: The chatbot defined on the OpenCUI are generated into kotlin code, which makes it easy to integrate with any channel, support and services, take full advantage of java/kotlin ecosystem.
     icon: /images/featureIcons/raw-code.svg

 contentCards: